 Your company will be subject to certain requirements whether it is exempt from Belize tax or not.
 You can check the tax status and related compliance duties of your company with Belize Tax Status Assessment Tool.

 If you need help with filing your Tax Exemption Form in Belize, feel free to contact us for assistance!

 Apart from paying taxes, IBCs are required to fulfill certain obligations in accordance with the law, including:

 The Belize Tax Administration clearly states that every IBCs, with no exception, must have TIN so that regulatory and tax authorities can efficiently monitor the status of the IBCs.

 In order to obtain a TIN in Belize, the IBCs would be required to submit the TIN registration BTS150 Form.

 All Belizean IBCs are required to file annual business tax returns with the Belize Tax Service Department.

-The first tax return must be filed on or before 31st March 2022 for the accounting period of 2020 and 2021.
+The tax return must be filed on or before 31st March 2023 for the accounting period of 2021 and 2022

 For grandfathered IBCs, the first tax return must be filed on and before 31st March 2022 for the accounting period of 2021.

 Grandfathered IBCs refer to IBCs that were registered on or before 16th October 2017 and were engaged in relevant activities after 16th October 2017.